elpassion/Showcase/README.md

 - [Pagination with RxFeedback & RxDataSources](content/RxFeedback-pagination) 

 ## :handshake: Meet the Team

+Our efforts to share the knowledge outside of the company.

 - [RxSwift workshops](content/RxSwift-workshops) 
 - [Public speaking](content/public-speaking) 